QUICK ANSWER

 For context, here's what the Florida real estate sales associate exam actually tests in 2026, which is unchanged from recent years:

-• 45 questions on Florida-specific statute and practice (F.S.
-475, FREC rules, brokerage relationships, license law)
+- Florida-specific statute and practice, including F.S.
+475, FREC rules, brokerage relationships, escrow, and license law

 I did the full 19-topic weight analysis in the Florida real estate exam topics breakdown post.
 For the purpose of the pass rate trend, the takeaway is that the exam's difficulty profile is stable.
 Same topics, same weights, same math, same statute.